Top 20 Group and Team Psychology Experiments for Leaders (Workplace Takeaways)

 Method: Janis analyzed several historical case studies, including the Bay of Pigs invasion and the escalation of the Vietnam War, where poor decisions were made due to the lack of critical analysis.
 He identified several symptoms of groupthink, including the illusion of invulnerability, rationalisation, and self-censorship.

-Ongoing Studies: Recent research continues to explore groupthink in modern organizations.
+Ongoing Studies: Recent research continues to explore groupthink in modern organisations.
 Studies have shown that homogeneous teams, especially those led by authoritarian leaders, are more susceptible to groupthink, leading to missed opportunities and increased risk.

 Key Takeaway for Leaders: Encourage open dialogue and debate within your team to avoid the pitfalls of groupthink.
 Promote a culture that values diverse perspectives and critical thinking, ensuring that dissenting voices are heard and considered.